mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/stateful-services/index.md

 ## Install a Stateful Service (PostgreSQL)

-This is the DC/OS service definition JSON to start the official PostgreSQL Docker image:
+This is the DC/OS service definition JSON to start the official PostgreSQL&reg; Docker&reg; image:

 ```json
 {